NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/DICOMweb-CouchDB/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

+1. Review and define project ideas
+    1. Define a reasonable subset of DICOMweb that can be supported easily (at least basic QIDO/WADO/STOW RS)
+    1. Pick a nice web server infastructure that can easily implement rest api proxies
+    1. Find an easy way to host the service for development, testing, and demos
 1. Implement an example translation of a DICOMweb query to CouchDB map/reduce statements
-2. Implement translation of the CouchDB response to DICOMweb response
+1. Implement translation of the CouchDB response to DICOMweb response
-3. Build a bridge between SlicerChronicle and dcmjs to host the DICOM files as JSON files and support CSTORE
+1. Build a bridge between SlicerChronicle and dcmjs to host the DICOM files as JSON files and support CSTORE

 ## Progress and Next Steps